maijs/homebrew-mailhog/README.md

 # :mailbox: Homebrew Mailhog

 ## Don't use this tap!
-Mailhog formula is now available in official Homebrew repository (see the related [PR](https://github.com/Homebrew/homebrew/pull/44884)).
+Mailhog formula is now available in official Homebrew repository (see the [PR](https://github.com/Homebrew/homebrew/pull/44884)).
 This tap is obsolete now and formula file is removed, but installations instructions are updated to guide you through.

 ## How do I install the formula?
 `brew install mailhog`